 Lake Ice hazard Advisory service

 Frozen lakes are common features of our landscape and are an important cultural heritage.
 It is unfortunate that most people have to learn lake ice safety on their own, step by step, by trial and error.
 That is the inherent nature of risk.
 NextGen advocates new technology and education can help to decrease risk by improving the safety of lake ice travel through planning, identification, and monitoring of risk factors.
-Our services complement your existing best practices for travel on floating lake ice and may extend and improve them.
+Our services complement and can improve your existing best practices for travel on floating lake ice.

 Why Map Lake Ice Hazards Now?

 The maturation of RADAR satellite imaging and internet technologies today means we can detect properties of lake ice from space and make this information available in near-real time applications using the web and cellular phones.
 RADAR images are formed with energy that comes from the satellite.
 This means imaging can occur at night, through clouds during the day, and using wavelengths that are independent of weather.
-As the number of RADAR satellites is increasing and with low or no cost for images new and meaningful applications are real.
+As the number of RADAR satellites is increasing and with low or no cost for images new ice monitoring applications can help make a difference.

 March 31, 2019 – NextGen completed a study of lake ice hazards funded by the Canadian Space Agency.
 We studied 84 lakes in Canada for two winters (three consecutive freeze-ups) to break-up, starting in 2016.
 Ice validation study was completed in smaller areas of the complex ice cover found on the south basin of Lake Winnipeg.

-After the novel and successful project, NextGen continues to develop the technology and refined it.
-We have since refined and applied the new advances in understanding to the challenging ice conditions found at the scale of the southern basin of Lake Winnipeg for the 2018/2019 ice cover period.
+After the novel and successful project, NextGen continues to develop and apply the new state of science and technology.
+We have since refined and applied the new advances in understanding to challenging ice conditions, including those found at the scale of the southern basin of Lake Winnipeg for the 2018/2019 ice cover period, for example.

-Please see our April 2019 newsletter for more information on our Lake Ice Hazard Advisory Service.
+Please see our April 2019 Lake Ice Newsletter request form below for more information.
 We welcome your interest and look forward to working with you.
 Call 1-204-298-0551.